canonical/open-documentation-academy/website/our-vision.md

 # Open Documentation Academy

 __Document.
 Learn.
 Contribute.
-Lead: Discover open source through better documentation__
+Lead: Discover open source through better documentation.__

 ## Our Vision

 __Documentation accessible to all.
 Contribution possible for everyone.
 Leadership within reach.__

-We envision a future where quality documentation is the foundation and lifeblood of open-source ecosystems—a world where clear, accessible, and thoughtful content demystifies technology, inviting both newcomers and experienced contributors from every corner of the globe to collaborate, innovate, and ensure open-source thrives for generations to come.
+At CODA, Canonical Open Documentation Academy, we envision a future where quality documentation is the foundation and lifeblood of open-source ecosystems—a world where clear, accessible, and thoughtful content demystifies technology, inviting both newcomers and experienced contributors from every corner of the globe to collaborate, innovate, and ensure open-source thrives for generations to come.

 ---